Planar graphs without normally adjacent short cycles

 Let $w$ be a vertex on the outer cycle $\mathcal{C}$, and let $w_{1}, w_{2}, \dots, w_{k}$ be consecutive neighbors in a cyclic order.
-If $f$ is a face in $\mathcal{N}$ incident with $ww_{i}$ and $ww_{i+1}$, but neither $ww_{i}$ nor $ww_{i+1}$ is an edge of $\mathcal{C}$, then we call $f$ a {\bf special} face at $w$.
-An internal $3$-vertex is {\bf bad} if it is incident with a non-special $3$-face, {\bf light} if it is incident with a $4$-face or a $5$-face or a special $3$-face, {\bf good} if it is neither bad nor light (i.e.,\ it is incident with three $6^{+}$-faces).
-According to \autoref{tetrad}, we have the following result on bad vertices.
+If $f$ is a face in $\mathcal{N}$ incident with $ww_{i}$ and $ww_{i+1}$, but neither $ww_{i}$ nor $ww_{i+1}$ is an edge of $\mathcal{C}$, then we call $f$ a \textbf{special} face (at $w$).
+A $4$-face is a \textbf{$4^{*}$-face} if it has three common vertices with $\mathcal{C}$.
+An internal $3$-vertex is \textbf{bad} if it is incident with a $3$-face which is not special, \textbf{light} if it is incident with an internal $4$-face or a $4^{*}$-face or a special $3$-face, \textbf{good} if it is neither bad nor light.
+According to \autoref{SIMITETRAD}, we have the following result on bad vertices.